 The United States has four unincorporated organized territories.
-Let’s explore what to call people from the US territories.
+Let’s explore what to call people from those territories.

-- Commonwealth of the Northern Mariana Islands.
-Native-born people from the Mariana islands are Chamoru or Chamorro.
-People from the Northern Mariana Islands would be called Northern Marianan.
+- Commonwealth of the Northern Mariana Islands: Native-born people from the Mariana islands are Chamoru or Chamorro.
+People from the Northern Mariana Islands are called Northern Marianans.

-- Guam.
-People from Guam are called Guamanians.
+- Guam: Those from Guam are called Guamanians.
 Native-born people are Chamoru or Chamorro.

-- Puerto Rico.
-Puerto Ricans are people from Puerto Rico, or you might hear the Taino term “Boricua” used to describe those from Puerto Rico as well.
+- Puerto Rico: Puerto Rican, or you might hear the Taino term “Boricua” used to describe those from Puerto Rico as well.

-Whew!
-I know that was a lot of information, but hopefully you learned something new!
-Do you know any other resident nicknames for people from your state?
+Do you know any other resident nicknames for people from your state that we left off?
 Share them with us below!

-And if you’re ready to move and take on a new state nickname click here to get a free moving quote from U-Pack.
+If you’re ready to relocate and take on a new state nickname, click here to get a free moving quote from U-Pack.